Poy Sang Long Festival

 Kham Kaek, the second day

-On the second day, “Kham Kaek” day, the young boy wears a snow-white turban and is again the centre of family feasting and dancing.
+On the second day, “Kham Kaek” day, the young boy wears a snow-white turban and is again the center of family feasting and dancing.
 Once more he will parade to the temple, with his dancing and drumming entourage, to offer gifts to Lord Buddha and the resident monks.
 The third day, “Hae Khrua Lu” day, is the day of ordination.
 This day begins with the procession of the boys to the temple for ordination.
-At the temple, the boys ask permission to be ordained from the senior monks.
-Once accepted, the boys then take vows, change the princely attires to yellow robes and become full novices.
+At the temple, the boys ask permission to be ordained by the senior monks.
+Once accepted, the boys then take vows, change their princely attires to yellow robes, and become full novices.

 POY SANG LONG – Initiation Ceremony of Northern Thailand

 Here is a fantastic video from Sid Perou.
 It is footage of Poy Sang Long at Tham Lot and Cave Lodge, Mae Hong Son province, by John Spies.